Marketing Strategy Blog

 Your job isn’t done when you publish a new piece in your content hub.
 You also need to promote it in order to get more people to visit and engage with your content.

-Consider promoting your content on social media, through email campaigns, and via influencers and partners.
+Consider content promotion on social media, through email campaigns, and via influencers and partners.
 You should also promote related content pieces in your content itself.
 Plus, if you optimize your content, you’ll attract site visitors from Google as well.

 You can also get creative and conduct PR campaigns when warranted.
 For example, original research is a great time to promote your content to the media, bloggers, and influencers.